PechimuthuMithil/DeepFrack/README.md

 Note: This is a dummy repository.
-The source code in this repository support CNNs. <-- Container: GeminiBenchMarker2
+The source code in this repository support CNNs. <-- Containers: GeminiBenchMarker2, MithilDeepFrackTesting
-Cheat sheet is yet to be added.

 # PROJECT DEEPFRACK
 DeepFrack is a novel framework developed for enhancing energy efficiency and reducing latency in deep learning workloads executed on hardware accelerators.
 By optimally fusing layers and implementing an asymmetric tiling strategy, DeepFrack addresses the limitations of traditional layer-by-layer scheduling.
 The DeepFrack project aims to build succinct and simple framework that contributes to the ongoing efforts in designing more efficient hardware accelerators for machine learning workloads.